hamuyuuki/pushing-hours-restriction/README.md

 ### 1. Create a GitHub App

-You can create a new GitHub App on your organization account(e.g.: https://github.com/organizations/:organization/settings/apps/new) or your account(e.g.: https://github.com/settings/apps/new)
+You can create a new GitHub App on your organization account(e.g.: https://github.com/organizations/:organization/settings/apps/new).

 When you create a GitHub App, you should select an access level to _Read & Write_ on the _Administration_ of _Repository permissions_.
 And you should _Only on this account_ option on the _Where can this GitHub App be installed?_.